ForestManagementGeodatabase/fmgpy/dev_config.md

 # Activate the base environment
 conda activate

-# Your command prompt should now look somathing like:
+# Your command prompt should now look something like:
 (base) c:\<path to working directory>\fmgpy>
 ```